227 (TV series): Synopsis

 In the first season, both Helen Martin and Curtis Baldwin, who had only been recurring stars, appeared in nearly every episode.
 From season 2 onward, they were upped to series regulars.

 By the time taping started on the third season in 1987, Jackée Harry, who had just won an Emmy for Outstanding Supporting Actress, changed her stage name to simply Jackée, which she used until 1994.
 In the fourth season, an 11-year-old child prodigy named Alexandria DeWitt (Countess Vaughn) became the Jenkins' house guest.
 Vaughn received her role after she appeared on Star Search and declared to host Ed McMahon that her favorite show was 227.
 However, Alexandria left during Calvin's graduation episode near the end of season four to reunite with her father, who, after completing his archaeological dig in the Amazon, had moved to London to catalogue his items.

 After the fourth season, Jackée's television pilot, titled "Jackée", found Sandra moving to New York City and finding work at a spa.
 NBC aired the episode on May 11, 1989.
 The pilot was rejected and Jackée left the show.
-However, she was a guest star in seven of the final season's episodes.
+However, she was a guest star in seven of the final season's episodes where she was billed as "Special Guest Star" in the opening credits of the episodes she was in.

 In the show's final season, Toukie Smith and Barry Sobel are promoted to the main cast after appearing in the last season while Stoney Jackson and Paul Winfield joined the cast in an effort to stop the show's declining ratings.
 In the end, the cast additions proved fruitless and 227 ended its run in the spring of 1990.